csci-1301/csci-1301.github.io/lectures/170_static_elements/readme.md

 #### Uses for `static` methods

-- Since static methods can't access instance variables, they don't seem very useful
+- Since static methods can't access instance variables, they do not seem very useful

 - One reason to use them: when writing a function that doesn't need to "save" any state, and just computes an output (its return value) based on some input (its parameters)